Top 15 Countries by GDP in 2020

 - GDP – Purchasing Power Parity (PPP): $3.08 trillion

 Brazil’s economy is the 12th largest in the world with an estimated worth of natural resources being $21.8 trillion.
+This is one of the main reasons Brazil is one of the top countries by GDP in 2020.
 The country’s diverse and open economy has developed flourishing trade relationships with more than 100 different countries.
 According to the 2019 Index of Economic Freedom, the total FDI in Brazil was $62.7 billion.

 The Brazilian government promotes foreign investment in scientific and technological infrastructure.
 Brazil’s moderate climate, excellent infrastructure, supportive government and wealth of natural resources make it a highly favored destination for foreign investment.